Software Testing Principles

 Defect Clustering

-This principle states that the 80-20 Pareto rule can be applied for the defects.
+This principle is based on the 80-20 Pareto rule that can be applied for the defects.
 80 percent of the bugs can be found in 20 percent of the modules.
 The software testing team should concentrate on testing these modules.

 Pesticide Paradox